conoromand/radioafterglow/README.md

-# radio afterglow calculator
+Radio afterglow calculator
-## both from relatisitic and non-relativisitc outflow
+both from relatisitic and non-relativisitc outflow